dbca-wa/cannabis/README.md

 ## System Overview

-WIP: v1.0.0
+WIP
+- 1) Security and App approval: Complete
+- 2) End-User approval: In progress
+- 3) Perform ETL: In progress; dependent on #2

 The Cannabis system is a digital platform developed for DBCA's Herbarium.
 This application streamlines the documentation and certification of determinations made by Approved Botanists for suspected cannabis specimens, providing legally admissible evidence for law enforcement and court proceedings.

 ### Workflow Process

-The primary purpose of this application is certificate generation from determination results.
+The primary purpose of this application is the generation of certificates from Approved Botanists.
 Approved Botanists perform their assessments on-site at police stations using Priority 3 forms, then the results are entered into this system for processing.

 #### External Process (before the app)